fabric8io/fabric8/hawt-app-maven-plugin/readme.md

 Env Configuration Options
 -------------------------

-There are several environment variables that can be set before running the `bin\run` script to customize your app's startup.
+There are several environment variables that can be set before running the `bin/run` script to customize your app's startup.

 Environment Variable | Description
 -------------------- | -----------
-JVM_ARGS | Options that will be passed to the JVM.
+JAVA_APP_DIR | Directory holding the application (default: parent directory of the run script) JAVA_OPTIONS | Options that will be passed to the JVM.
 Use it to set options like the max JVM memory (-Xmx1G).
-JVM_DEBUG_ARGS | JVM debug arguments
+JAVA_ENABLE_DEBUG | If set to true, then enables JVM debugging
+JAVA_DEBUG_PORT | Port used for debugging (default: 5005)
-JVM_DEBUG | If set to true, then enables JVM debug on port 5005 JVM_AGENT | Set this to pass any JVM agent arguments for stuff like profilers MAIN_ARGS | Arguments that will be passed to you application's main method.  **Default:** the arguments passed to the `bin/run` script.
+JAVA_AGENT | Set this to pass any JVM agent arguments for stuff like profilers JAVA_MAIN_ARGS | Arguments that will be passed to you application's main method.  **Default:** the arguments passed to the `bin/run` script.

 Runtime Defaults Configuration
 ------------------------------